Continuing Education Unit Policies and Procedures

 14.2.2 Authoring Books

-Authoring a non-fiction book that is instructional in nature and adheres to LIMA may qualify for CEUs as listed below.
+Authoring a non-fiction book that is instructional in nature and adheres to the IAABC Standards of Practice may qualify for CEUs as listed below.
 Book publication date must be within the Member’s three year credentialing period.
+Compilations of other individuals’ works do not constitute an author’s own work.

 12 CEUs may be earned for a book whose target audience is other animal behavior professionals.